The Neat and Tidy Man

 5. A Handkerchief as a Pocket Square

-Why let a perfectly good set of hankies sit for years in a drawer when you could use them as pocket squares?
+Why let a perfectly good set of hankies sit in a drawer for years when you could use them as pocket squares?

 I’ve been wearing pocket squares since the 1980s and can guarantee that nobody will ever pull it out or touch it.
 Nobody will ever know.